Course details

 This laboratory course introduces the chemistry and analytical requirements for the testing of illicit and controlled drugs.
-The student will conduct experiments in the characterization of drugs in typical street form including cannabis, cocaine and crack, heroin, designer drugs and hallucinogens and others.
-The student will learn how to use various chemical tests, isolation and purification techniques, chromatographic and spectroscopic techniques and will also conduct experiments in drug synthesis.
-Other experiments will include topics related to clandestine laboratories and toxicological screening in body fluids.
+The student will learn the characterization of drugs in typical street form including cannabis, cocaine and crack, heroin, designer drugs and hallucinogens, as well as how they are analyzed, and the requirements for their certification to be used in a court of law.
+The student will learn how to use various chemical tests, isolation and purification techniques, as well as chromatographic and spectroscopic techniques.

 Prerequisite(s)